gun88/fitnesse-ssh-fixture/README.md

 properties: jsch.jar.path, sshFixture.jar.path; with actual paths*

 *Note: In this example the connection was built via username and password, that are set in plain text in table header.
-Click [[here][<UserGuide.EndpointDefinition]] to view different authentication and credential storing methods*
+Click [here](https://gun88.github.io/fitnesse-ssh-fixture/PlugIns.SshFixture.UserGuide.EndpointDefinition) to view different authentication and credential storing methods*

-## Documentation
+## Build
-Check documentation to know more about:
-1. Installation
-1. SshTestCreation
-1. EndpointDefinition
-1. Options
-1. Customization

-Documentation is available here and is also auto-extracted when installed in plugin mode or with extraction utility
+The fitnesse-ssh-fixture build can be executed via Maven.

+Produced build will be a jar named `fitnesse-ssh-fixture-x.y.z.jar`, available under `target` directory.

+*Note: build version number instead of `x.y.z`*

+Execute `mvn clean package` (or `mvn clean verify` to execute integration tests or `mvn clean install` to make `fitnesse-ssh-fixture-x.y.z.jar` available in your local repository)

 ## Releases
 ### v1.0.0 (fitnesse-ssh-fixture)